Compare Ireland's Best Reward Credit Cards

-The Aer Credit Card which is is aimed at frequent travellers is the only rewards credit card with a fee at the moment at €7.99 a month.
+The Aer Credit Card aimed at frequent travellers is the only rewards credit card with a fee of €7.99 a month.

 For this, you’ll get all the benefits of a credit card, plus travel rewards worth over €267, including two free return fares to Europe and worldwide travel insurance for you and your family.

 What other credit cards can you get in Ireland?

 There are several types of credit cards to suit every financial need.
 Discover more about how credit cards work and how to borrow wisely in our Complete Guide to Credit Cards.